 Welcome to a hallowed place in San Francisco, modern ruins on the edge of the continent.
-Crashing waves, labyrinthine structures, wild lilies, cliff-lodged cypress trees reaching towards the ocean, a thundering cave, and but a single signpost warning you of getting thrown off rocks and
+Crashing waves, labyrinthine structures, wild lilies, cliff-lodged cypress trees reaching towards the ocean, a thundering cave, and but a single signpost warning you of getting thrown off rocks and dying.

 Beyond the striking location and colorful history, it's especially remarkable for such a place to exist in a country where few structures past their best days survive.